johnschriner/presentations/digitalocean.md

 When you are ready to continue, log into your server with your sudo user and get started below.
 ##Install the Server Components
+We're going to be installing software so make sure you enter the following and then your root password for administrator privileges:

+  sudo su

+###Installing Lighttpd

 ##Configure MySQL and Create Credentials for MediaWiki
 ##Configure PHP-FPM and Lighttpd
 ##Install MediaWiki